iceberg988/jeykllpaper/_posts/2020-02-22-perf-profiler.md

 ------------------------------------------------------------
 ```

 In Linux, there is a limit for frequency rate and cpu utilization for perf.
+These limits can be changed with *sysctl* if needed.

 ```bash
 $ sysctl -a | grep kernel.perf_event_max_sample_rate